aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency/currency-codes/_index.md

 ```
 The output will be the three‑letter ISO currency code (e.g., `USD`, `EUR`, `GBP`) that the project is configured to use.

+### Step 4: How to Retrieve Currency Code in Java (Additional Context)
+If you need to store the value for later use, simply assign it to a variable:

+*No extra code block is required* – just keep the string returned by `prj.get(Prj.CURRENCY_CODE)` and pass it to any financial service, reporting engine, or UI component.

-### Step 4: (Optional) Use the Currency Code
+### Step 5: (Optional) Use the Currency Code
 You might want to apply the retrieved code elsewhere—such as formatting cost values in a custom report or passing it to a financial API.
-Here’s a quick illustration (no additional code block needed):
+Typical scenarios include:

-- Store the code in a variable.
+- **Report generation** – prepend the code to cost columns (`USD 1,200`).
-- Use it when constructing monetary strings.
-- Pass it to downstream services that require a currency identifier.
+- **API integration** – send the ISO code to payment gateways that require a currency identifier.
+- **Data consolidation** – group multiple projects by currency for portfolio analysis.

 ## Common Issues and Solutions
 | Issue | Reason | Fix |